shiftkey/scribble/pages/proposals/documentation-referencing-api.md

 #### Load Resource

- - a small piece of JavaScript is written and linked in the footer of all the API documentation pages
- - when the user navigates to a page, in the background it fetches the `references.json` file
+A small piece of JavaScript is written to do this task and the templates link to this file in the footer of the documentation page.
+When the page loads, the script the fetches the `references.json` file in the background.

 TODO: is there a reliable, cross-platform way to cache this data for a period of time?
 AppCache?

 #### Enhance Document